800-Hour Yoga Therapy Diploma

 Program Overview & Structure

-Our 800-Hour Yoga Therapy Certification is a two-year comprehensive training program that combines 610 hours of coursework with 190 hours of practicum and mentorship.
+Our 800-Hour Yoga Therapy Diploma is a two-year comprehensive training program that combines 610 hours of coursework with 190 hours of practicum and mentorship.
 Our program is designed to support your development as a yoga therapist by providing a balance of experiential practice, academic learning, and professional growth.

 Our program is structured into two main parts: